corinnahuber/CCL4PotionWitch/README.md

 In the twilight-drenched forest of Black Hollow, a young witch named Raven stirs her cauldron, desperate to cleanse her haunted home.
 Once a place of peace, the forest is now stalked by restless ghosts, echoes of an ancient curse.
 These spirits feed on fear, growing stronger in the dark old woods.
  Armed only with her cunning and her potions, Raven must face each ghost and banish them all to restore the forest’s peace—or be consumed by the spirits that hunger in the shadows.

+### Ending
+With the last ghost banished, a calm silence returns to the forest.
+Raven’s potions have driven away the darkness, and the woods can finally breathe again.
+She stands among the whispering trees, knowing that peace has been restored—at least, for now.

 ## Characters
 **Main Character**